-Tropical and refreshing, coconut popsicles (Filipino ice buko) are a fantastic way to cool off on a sizzling summer day.
+Tropical and refreshing, coconut popsicles (Filipino ice buko recipe) are a fantastic way to stay cool on a sizzling summer day.

 The best ones are of course those made at home.
 Where you can constantly check the freezer to see if they’re ready yet.
-And constantly get yelled at because of course you opening the freezer door makes it longer for them to set.
+And constantly get in trouble because you opening the freezer door makes it longer for them to set lol.

 I bought this popsicle mold from Amazon and let me tell you, making popsicles is one of the funnest things I’ve done this summer.
 You essentially just stir or blend your mixture, put them in the molds, freeze and enjoy.

 If you don’t have a popsicle mold, you can still make popsicles at home.
-Here’s a brilliant life hack I found from The Kitchn.
+Here’s a brilliant hack I found.